lippard661/rsync-tools/README.md

 Includes an updated perl version of rrsync that has feature parity with the newer python version included with rsync distributions, plus uses OpenBSD's pledge/unveil when available.

-This is the release of 9 December 2025 from https://www.discord.org/lippard/software/
+This is the release of 10 January 2026 from https://www.discord.org/lippard/software/

-rsync-tools-20251209.tgz is a Legion of Dynamic Discord signify-signed OpenBSD package.
-Signify public key is https://www.discord.org/lippard/software/discord.org-2025-pkg.pub
+rsync-tools-20260110.tgz is a Legion of Dynamic Discord signify-signed OpenBSD package.
+Signify public key is https://www.discord.org/lippard/software/discord.org-2026-pkg.pub
-Future releases in 2026 will be signed with https://www.discord.org/lippard/software/discord.org-2026-pkg.pub